 2. Ask Questions

 Your boss knows you’re new and doesn’t expect you to know everything.
-It’s okay to ask questions; it’s actually heavily encouraged!
+It’s okay to ask consult your employer and questions; it’s actually heavily encouraged!
 Make sure you pay attention and write down anything you won’t remember.
-Don’t ask too many questions in front of a client if you can help it, though – they may not realize you’re an apprentice and wonder if they hired the right person to install that Elkay sink (check out this guide to building a kitchen sink with Elkay to make sure that never happens!).
+Don’t ask too many questions in front of a client if you can help it, though – they may not realize you’re a new plumber apprentice and wonder if they hired the right person to install that Elkay sink (check out this guide to building a kitchen sink with Elkay to make sure that never happens!).

 Now through 3/31, take 10% OFF select Elkay products.
 Sign in to your PRO account to take 10% OFF ALL Elkay!